 I loved the decor with comfortable tables, booths and covered outdoor pods – all providing beautiful views across the lake by the NEC.

 Sky By the Water has different ambient too such as a secret garden, and its already at its entrance that you know that eating and drinking here has been taken to another level.

 There is a huge bar and plenty of space to accommodate guests for any special occasion.
 I do confess that I was looking forward to having the whole Afternoon Tea experience there.

 The staff is quite friendly too.
 As soon as we were at our table, our waiter David took us through the types of Afternoon teas they served there.
 All of them are signed by the well-known pastry Chef Darryl Collins and his team.

-If you are not familiar to the traditional British Afternoon Tea – it’s a mini- meal served between lunch and dinner that is composed by savoury treats such as finger-sandwiches, traditional scones, clotted cream and jam, then finishing with some delicate cakes and sweet.
+If you are not familiar with the traditional British Afternoon Tea – it’s a mini-meal served between lunch and dinner that is composed of savoury treats such as finger sandwiches, traditional scones, clotted cream and jam, then finishing with some delicate cakes and sweets.